filtercutter/Website/about/index.md

 <img src="/images/filtercutter.JPG">

-Producer-beatmaker + computer nerd.
+Computer programmer + producer-beatmaker.
 Making sounds that are rooted in heavy baselines and do beat-ruffling that is resulting in an experimental complex but emotional vibes.
-Hacks electronics and make computer programs.
+Hacking electronics and makubg computer programs.

-### Contact by sending me an email to:
+### For inquiries contact by sending me an email to:

 * <a href="mailto:filtercutter@gmail.com">filtercutter@gmail.com</a>

-### And if like to book for playing music gig, do it at:
+### And if u like to book me for playing a music gig, please do at:

 * <a href="mailto:bookings@filtercutter.com">bookings@filtercutter.com</a>